adoyle-h/lobash/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
 about: Create a report to help us improve
 title: ''
-labels: help wanted
+labels: bug
 assignees: adoyle-h
 ---

 <!-- You can describe it in English or Chinese -->